In one case, we have argued, an eyewitness has authored his own Gospel,

 everything that had to do with ethics or "morals".

-15. Jesus personified both Wisdom and original sin in
+15. Among other things, Jesus personified both Wisdom and

-his conversation.
-In his teaching, this "evil one" or "Divider" is not a
+original sin in his conversation.
+In his teaching, the "evil one" or "Divider" is not a

 heavenly being that rebelled and fell from grace but rather the original